FraFabbri/searchengine/README.md

 # My first SearchEngine
 This is the my 1st ever academic project in Data Science.
-It's a simple property search engine, based on the the ads provided by the website http://kijiji.com/: in particular, we're interested only in the announcements in Rome.
+It's a simple search engine, based on the the ads provided by the website http://kijiji.com/: in particular, we're interested only in the announcements in Rome.

 ## Getting Started
 Simple rules to run the project on your laptop: